RetronEletron/EmergeLibrary/README.md

 ## Author Introduction

-Hello If you do not know me I am Xinc (on discord) and i would like to provide bootable gentoo stage4's to allow people who do not want to bother compiling or want to experience gentoo without any bother a gentoo stage4 would be probably your best bet!
+Hello, if you do not know me, I am Xinc, (on discord) and I would like to provide bootable gentoo stage4's to allow people who do not want to bother compile or want to experience gentoo without any bother, a gentoo stage4 for your best experience!

 A stage4 can work by simply extracting it and doing a few modifications depending on your case.

 ## Contact

-I am generally active on discord so if you need something or just need to tell me something go send a friend request at Xinc#0116 and i will try to accept it as quick as possible, or join our server to get help from our staff right [here](https://discord.gg/dwFNxgZeVV).
+I am generally active on discord, so if you need something, or just need to tell me something, go send a friend request at Xinc#0116, and i will try to accept it as quick as possible, or join our server to get help from our staff right [here](https://discord.gg/dwFNxgZeVV).

 # Installation